 Call For Speakers

 This is Europe's premier independent gathering for everyone involved in the EA community.
-It provides an unique and popular forum for sharing practical and diverse perspectives on EA.
+It provides a unique and popular forum for sharing practical and diverse perspectives on EA.
 People typically attend from all over Europe, and the rest of the world, to explore each other's experiences of what works (and what doesn't), and to share their thoughts and ideas on how EA will develop into the future.
-It is both a celebration of EA's contribution and influence, and a stimulating look at how we can grow these further.
+It is both a celebration of EA's business contribution and influence, and a stimulating look at how we can grow these even further.